Senate of Liberia: Term

 Under the original 1847 Constitution, senators served a term of four years without term limits.
-The term length was increased to six-year by constitutional amendment in 1904.
+The term length was increased to six years by constitutional amendment in 1904.
 The draft 1985 Constitution set the terms of senators at eight years, though the length was changed to nine years by the military government prior to its ratification.

 Senatorial terms have been staggered under both constitutions, with two classes of senators being elected in alternating election years.
 The 2005 Senate elections reinstated this method, with each voter able to cast two ballots for separate candidates.
 The candidate with the highest number of votes was elected as a First Category senator, serving a nine-year term, followed by elections in 2014.
 The candidate with the second-highest number of votes became a Second Category senator, serving an exceptional six-year term, followed by elections in 2011 for a normal nine-year term.
-Since 2011 elections are staggered whereby each county elects one senator (2011-2020), then another senator three years later (2014-2023) followed by a six-year period in which no senators are elected (no half senate elections in 2017).
+Since 2011 elections are staggered whereby each county elects one senator (2011–2020), then another senator three years later (2014–2023) followed by a six-year period in which no senators are elected (no half senate elections in 2017).

 Midterm vacancies

-In the event of a senator's death, resignation, ascension to a disqualifying office, incapacity or expulsion prior to the completion of his or her term, the Senate is required to notify the National Elections Commission within 30 days of the vacancy.
+In the event of a senator's death, resignation, ascension to a disqualifying office, incapacity or expulsion prior to the completion of their term, the Senate is required to notify the National Elections Commission within 30 days of the vacancy.
 The NEC then carries out a by-election within 90 days of such notification to fill the vacancy.
 Senators elected in a by-election only serve the remainder of their predecessor's term.